Gandhada Gudi Part 2

 Gandhada Gudi Part 2 is a 1994 Indian Kannada-language adventure film directed by Vijay and produced by M. P. Shankar.
 A sequel to Gandhada Gudi (1973), the film stars Shiva Rajkumar, Tiger Prabhakar, Rajeshwari and Charan Raj.
-The Matinee Idol Dr. Rajkumar, who featured in the prequel as the main lead, made a brief appearance in the film.
+Dr. Rajkumar, who featured in the prequel as the main lead, made a brief appearance in the film.
 The film's soundtrack was composed by Rajan–Nagendra.